Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/sql-server-index-fragmentation.md

 ALTER INDEX [PK_MyTableName] ON dbo.MyTableName REORGANIZE;
 ```

 You can also fix them all by pulling the table names into a cursor and running it for each one, as shown below.
 Note that there is a `MinPercentage` parameter that you can use to set the level at which you want to rebuild and index.
 You can use this to reduce the number of indexes you rebuild.
 Use a higher number if you are running this for the first time, and lower it for subsequent runs.
-Ideally, you shouldn’t have more than 10% fragmentation on any index.
+Ideally, you shouldn't have more than 10% fragmentation on any index.

 ```sql
 DECLARE @MinPercentage INT = 50